bilsiq/comp723-text-mining/report.md

 # Conclusion

 As we have gone through the whole process of a creating intelgent systems out of data, we have a clear understanding of how data mining and text processing works.
-When doing this assignment our main goal is to create a machine learning model that can classify emails to spam and legit emails.
+When doing this report our main goal is to create a machine learning model that can classify emails to spam and legit emails.

 We were able to train three different models (Naive bayes, Decision tree, Neural network) on the dataset provided using Microsoft Azure servers and we found that decision tree was the best classifier